dwjclark11/BinConverter/README.md

 ![image](https://github.com/dwjclark11/BinConverter/assets/63356975/97ae1698-c3b5-4167-b9d9-0386d5198a45)

 ### Desired Functionality
-* When user is inputting the name of the table, currently there can be numbers and spaces.
+* ~~When user is inputting the name of the table, currently there can be numbers and spaces.
 This needs to be checked and either a warning displayed or automatically changed to something else.
-Like turn spaces into ```_```.
+Like turn spaces into ```_```.~~ Added
 * Add filters for specific file types.
 For when we are uploading (or Dropping) files, we want to ensure that it is a supported type.
 Currently it accepts all files --> NOT DESIRED.
 * If the out file already exists, we need to add a pop up that asks the user if they want to overwrite the file or append to the bottom.